2023 Ownership and Rent Affordability Limits

 Who qualifies for affordable housing?

-For 2022, the rental affordability limit is 60% of the area median income for TBRA, LCDA and LCDA-TOD, ownership affordability limit is 80% of the area median income.
-In 2022, the area median income (AMI) for a family* of four is $118,200.
-For details on how this is calculated, see the History of Median Income, below.
+For 2023, the rental affordability limit is 60% of the area median income for TBRA, LCDA and LCDA-TOD, ownership affordability limit is 80% of the area median income.
+In 2023, the area median income (AMI) for a family* of four is $124,900.
+For details on how this is calculated, see History of Median Income.

-The Council will use the following amounts as the upper limits for affordable housing in regard to the Livable Communities Act in 2022.
+We will use the following amounts as the upper limits for affordable housing in regard to the Livable Communities Act in 2023.

 Rents include tenant-paid utilities.
 We have not separated tenant-paid utilities from the rent value because we want to consider all housing costs to determine affordability, rather than just rent alone.